 This was my Bangkok Bus Lines review from Chiang Mai to Bangkok.
 Have you traveled on a Bangkok Bus Lines bus?
 Let me know about your experience in the comments!

 Want to buy a Ticket Online?

 Here are the buses 12go sells online.
+Make sure to check BusOnline Tickets as well.
+They might have a Bangkok Bus ticket even when 12go is out of tickets!
 Be aware that there are other bus companies as well that do not sell online tickets.
 If you need to go to Bangkok from Chiang Mai or Chiang Mai from Bangkok you will find a bus easy if it is not high season.
 It might not be a VIP bus but you should get to Bangkok or Chiang Mai.